sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 > 🚧 Warning
 >
 > Instagram Messaging Product is only available as a Closed Beta integration.
 To add the Instagram Messaging product to your Facebook App, you should contact us.
+>
+> For testing purposes, you can enable Instagram without asking permission by just creating or renaming an account with "test_" as a prefix to your username.
+>
+> ex: @test_Sinch
+>
+> Test accounts will only receive Instagram webhooks from users that are added as a tester, developer or admin of the Facebook App linked with the Instagram Account.
+>

 ### Create an Instagram Business Account